05staff/05staff.github.io/README.md

+# About the repos.
-# This github repository is not a file nor a program but rather a website, the original  creator is 05staff,
+### This is NOT a file, nor a program but a WEBSITE

 It's a small portfolio for me, I've made it for cool stuff.
 I can post stuffs like deving, scripting.
 I personally like html and lua.

 print("hello this is just a silly website :3")